 Japan beats Uzbekistan 2-1 to keep perfect Asian Cup record

-With both teams already qualified, Japan topped Group F with nine points after winning all three games to set up a knockout-stage meeting with Saudi Arabia or Qatar.
+With both teams already qualified, Japan topped Group F with nine points after winning all three games to set up a knockout-stage meeting with Saudi Arabia on Monday.

 Uzbekistan finished second with six points and will open the round of 16 against defending champion Australia.